apple/ml-stable-diffusion/README.md

 🤗 Hugging Face created an [open-source demo app](https://github.com/huggingface/swift-coreml-diffusers) on top of this library.
 It's written in native Swift and Swift UI, and runs on macOS, iOS and iPadOS.
 You can use the code as a starting point for your app, or to see how to integrate this library in your own projects.

+Hugging Face has made the app [available in the Mac App Store](https://apps.apple.com/app/diffusers/id1666309574?mt=12).

 </details>

 ## <a name="performance-benchmark"></a> Performance Benchmark